 3) Rent a Car with a Tent.
 I found a car rental company in Alice Springs that offered tent rentals along with the car.
 OK, this is more of a cheap lodging option than a cheap transportation option, but still a great concept for budget travelers.

-My Ultimate, 1-Month, Wildlife of Australia Roadtrip Itinerary
+My Ultimate, 1-Month, Native Australian Animals Roadtrip Itinerary

 I decided to spend a month in Australia as part of a round-the-world trip.
 I had tickets to fly into Perth and out of Sydney but had no idea what I was going to do in between other than look for Australian animals.
 My only guide was the Lonely Planet Watching Wildlife Australia.
 Here’s what I came up with for my Australia roadtrip and the animals I saw.